LiorSinai/liorsinai.github.io/_posts/2020-09-29-random-forests.md

         self._split_node(X.iloc[rhs], Y[rhs[0], :], depth+1)
 {% endhighlight %}

-`_find_bettersplit()` is the main machine learning function.
+`_find_better_split()` is the main machine learning function.
 It is not surprisingly the slowest function in this code and the main bottleneck for performance.
 The first question to answer is, what is considered a good split?
 For this, the following simpler, related problem is used as a proxy: if we were to randomly classify nodes, but do so in proportion to the known fraction of classes, what is the probability we would be wrong?
 Of course, we are not randomly classifying nodes - we are systematically finding the best way to do so.